-The O&S costs support a six satellite (four operational satellites (AEHF 1-4) and two on-orbit spares (AEHF5/6) constellation from FY 2015 through FY 2030.
-The estimates assume that AEHF and Milstar will be operated in parallel by the 4th Space Operations Squadron at Schriever Air Force Base (AFB).
-Due to the proprietary nature of the AEHF Space Satellite (on-orbit) Segment, this segment is not considered core and the Depot Source of Repair is Contractor Logistics Support for the life of the satellites.
+The O&S costs supports a six satellite (four operational satellites (AEHF 1-4) and two on-orbit spares (AEHF 5/6)) constellation and associated ground segment from FY 2015 through FY 2030.
+There is a study under way to expand the constellation and include SVs 5 and 6 in the active constellation.
+The estimates assume that the 4th Space Operations Squadron at Schriever Air Force Base (AFB) will operate AEHF and Milstar in parallel.
+Due to its proprietary nature of the AEHF Space Satellite (on-orbit) Segment is not core and the Depot Source of Repair is Contractor Logistics Support for the life of the satellites.
 Sustainment of the AEHF Space Satellite (on-orbit) Segment transferred to the COOLS contract post-IOC.
-All other AEHF workloads are designated as core.
-Tobyhanna Army Depot is the candidate depot for hardware and Ogden Air Logistics Center (OO-ALC), Hill AFB UT for software.
-A Public Private Partnership is in place and will continue to ramp up the OO-ALC ground software capability over the life of the COOLS contract.
+All other AEHF workloads are core.
+Tobyhanna Army Depot is the selected depot for hardware with formal stand up of depot support scheduled for June 2019.
+Ogden Air Logistics Center, Hill AFB UT is the selected depot for software.
+A Public Private Partnership is in place under COOLS and will continue to ramp up ground software capability over the life of the contract.